crits/crits/README.md

 ## Quick install using bootstrap

+CRITs comes with a bootstrap script which will help you:

+* Install all of the dependencies.
+* Configure CRITs for database connectivity and your first admin user.
+* Get MongoDB running with default settings.
-CRITs comes with a bootstrap script which will help you install all of the dependencies, configure CRITs, get MongoDB running, and use Django's runserver to quickly you up and running with CRITs:
+* Use Django's runserver to quickly get you up and running with the CRITs interface.

+Just run the following:

 ```bash